zkry/asm-blox/README.md

   ![logo](./doc/asm-blox-logo.png)

-# asm-blox: a programming game inspired by WAT and YAML
+# asm-blox: a programming game inspired by WAT

-  Solve a variety of puzzles involving moving data using WAT and YAML.
+  Solve a variety of puzzles involving moving data using WAT.
 The game is played on a 3x4 grid where each grid can hold 11 lines of text.
 Nodes can send to adjacent notes number values.
-Using YAML, you can define extra components such as stacks and heaps to help you solve your puzzles.
+You can define extra components such as stacks and heaps to help you solve your puzzles.

   ![screenshot](./doc/screenshot1.gif)